Table of Contents

 - Having fair skin, blond, or red hair, and light-colored eyes.

 - Long-term sun exposure, such as from working outside.

 - A history of bad sunburns, especially as a child or teenager.

 - Having a weakened immune system, including having an organ transplant.

 How is squamous cell carcinoma diagnosed?

 The first step in diagnosing squamous cell carcinoma is regular self-examination.
-By checking your skin and moles regularly, you become familiar with what is normal for you.
+By checking your skin and skin spots regularly, you become familiar with what is normal for you.
 Then, if you see something abnormal, you can see your doctor.

 Your doctor will examine your skin.
 He or she will look at the size, shape, color, and texture of any concerning areas.
 If you have changes that could be skin cancer, your doctor will remove a piece of the affected skin.
 This is called a biopsy.
 The piece of skin will be sent to a lab for testing.

-If skin cancer is diagnosed, you’ll undergo more tests to see if the cancer cells have spread.
+If skin cancer is diagnosed, you may need to undergo more tests to see if the cancer cells have spread.
 These tests could include a CT scan, MRI, or lymph node biopsy.